 It’s not just disease we’re at risk for.
 Weight stigma can be a barrier to seeking health care, even when available.
 And there are other difficulties: A review of studies found that upwards of 40% of adults in the U.S. say they’ve been stigmatized because of their weight with bullying, social rejection, and blatant discrimination.
 The resulting stress can take a real toll on physical and emotional health.
 Both obesity and overweight are linked to anxiety and mood disorders, and there’s evidence that people with larger bodies can have an overall poorer quality of life than those without excess weight.
 And that’s where the Found community comes in.
 We have a supportive online group of people going through the same journey as you—who can lift you up and cheer you on.

 Just as medical expenses jump as BMI climbs, medical costs drop with weight loss and a lower BMI.
 In a 2021 analysis of data from almost 21,000 respondents who lost enough weight to move from obese to overweight, annual healthcare spending was reduced by 20%.

 Point being: We’re not just talking about a number on the scale, but an investment in your health and your future.

-Found has board-certified providers who can evaluate your needs and prescribe weight loss medication if it’s right for you, as well as a supportive online community and an app to help keep you on track with your goals and give you motivating tips.
+Found has board-certified providers who can evaluate your needs and prescribe weight loss medication if it’s right for you.
+You'll also have one-on-one access to a health coach the first month you're with Found, plus a supportive online community and an in-app lifestyle change program to help you succeed long-term.
 Take our three-minute quiz today, and you’ll see why hundreds of thousands of members believe in Found.